for-io/js-sandbox/README.md

         .build());
 ```

-### Getting stats about a script execution
+### Getting statistics about a script execution

-For each execution of a script, the stats about the used memory and the number of executed ops can be retrieved.
-The stats are retrieved only for the last execution of the script, together with the result.
+For each execution of a script, the statistics about the used memory and the number of executed ops can be retrieved.
+The statistics are retrieved only for the last execution of the script, together with the result.

 ```java
 ParsedJS script = JSEngine.parse("x + 20");